MoralisWeb3/MoralisDocumentation/moralis-dapp/connect-the-sdk/connect-with-react.md

 # ⚛ Connect with React

+{% hint style="info" %}
+For move details on using React with Moralis check the react-moralis [github repo](https://github.com/MoralisWeb3/react-moralis).
+{% endhint %}

 ### 1. Creating React App

 To start a new Create React App project with TypeScript, you can run: